localshred/game_of_life/README.md

 ## Run the game!

-Conway's Game of Life isn't technically a game you play.
+[Conway's Game of Life][wiki] isn't technically a game you play.
 The only input is the initial board and then the mutations just run on their own.

 Either simply run the game for your terminal width: